-Commercial roof waterproofing creates watertight, rain-proof roofing that protects your building from the adverse effects of water seepage.
-A variety of issues cause roof leaks.
-In Minnesota, you need to protect your roof from the UV light and humidity it’s exposed to during the summer as well as the extreme cold, snow, and ice of winter.
+Commercial flat roof waterproofing systems create watertight rain, snow, and ice protection that helps you avoid the adverse effects of water seepage.
+Various issues cause roof leaks in Minnesota, including the UV light and humidity roofs are exposed to during the summer and the extreme cold, snow, and ice of winter.

-The majority of low slope roofs and roofing materials can be waterproofed, but may require different solutions.
-That’s why working with an experienced roofing company that knows how to seal a flat roof is critical.
+Most low-slope roofs and roofing materials can be waterproofed, but may require different solutions.
+That’s why working with an experienced local roofing company that knows how to seal a flat roof and understands the area’s climate is critical.
 Whether it’s a rubber roof waterproof membrane or a roof sealant that protects foundations walls, your solution needs to address your specific type of roof.

-Waterproofing reduces the risk of critical damage.
+Flat roof waterproofing reduces the risk of critical damage.
 With a watertight roofing membrane, your roof has an additional layer of protection from wear, decay, and leaks caused by rain, snow, ice, and wind.
-At the same time, a waterproof membrane reflects sunlight, reducing the impact of extreme heat and light on your roof.
-Snow and rain-proof roofing solutions last up to ten years, substantially extending your roof’s lifespan.
+At the same time, a flat roof waterproofing system reflects the sun’s damaging UV rays, reducing the impact of extreme heat and light on your roof.
+Rain, snow, and ice protection solutions last up to ten years, substantially extending your roof’s lifespan.

-Beyond reducing wear and tear, watertight roofing saves you money in the short term because it’s significantly cheaper than a complete roof overhaul and repairs and maintenance won’t be required as frequently.
-By extending the life of your existing roof with a water-resistant roof coating, you also experience significant cost savings in the long run.
+Beyond reducing wear and tear, watertight roofing saves you money in the short term because it’s significantly cheaper than a complete overhaul or repeat repairs.
+Waterproofing layers also require maintenance less frequently.
+By extending the life of your existing roof with a water-resistant coating, you also experience significant cost savings in the long run.

-Because most types of waterproof membranes reflect heat and sunlight, you’ll save on HVAC costs in the summer by maintaining steadier building temperatures.
+Because most flat roof waterproofing systems reflect heat and sunlight, you’ll save on HVAC costs in the summer by maintaining steadier building temperatures.
 Some watertight roofing solutions may even qualify for additional rebate and warranty programs.
 A one-time repair or complete roof replacement won’t have nearly as much of an impact on your building’s energy efficiency as waterproofing does.

-A waterproof roof coating seals your building from water leakage.
-Watertight roofing reduces the humidity levels in your building while also preventing the growth of mold.
-You, your employees, and your clients will all be more comfortable, and you’ll be protected from more serious structural issues, like weakened foundation walls.
+A waterproof roof coating seals your building from water leakage and protects against the damaging effects of thermal shock.
+Flat roof waterproofing reduces the humidity levels in your building while also preventing mold growth.
+You, your employees, and your clients will all be more comfortable, plus you’re protected from more serious structural issues, like weakened foundation walls.

-A waterproof coating is much simpler to maintain and repair than your existing roof infrastructure.
+Coatings are much simpler to maintain and require fewer roof waterproofing repairs than your existing roof infrastructure.
 When maintenance and repairs are necessary, they’re generally much quicker to perform than on a conventional roof alone.
-Most repairs will be made to the waterproof coating rather than the roof itself.
+Most repairs are made to the flat roof waterproofing system rather than the roof itself.

 Sealing a flat roof takes about a third of the time it takes to replace one.
 Because waterproofing is a spray applied to your roof, it can get in those hard-to-reach spaces that one-time roof repairs may miss.
-Waterproofing solutions minimize any downtime or disruption to your day-to-day business operations, meaning your employees can stay productive and on schedule.
+Waterproofing solutions minimize disruption to your day-to-day business operations, so your employees can stay productive and on schedule.

-If you’re interested in applying a waterproof roof coating yourself, there are many steps you must take before and during the application.
-To begin, you need to:
+If you’re interested in applying a flat roof waterproofing system yourself, there are many steps you must take before and during the application.
+When waterproofing your flat roof, you need to:

 - Keep a close eye on the weather.
 There should be no rain for at least 48 hours following your waterproofing, and temperatures should remain above 55 degrees Fahrenheit at all times.